Sitemap

 The way cover is placed in this example is based on a few simple principles:

-• Player will move from cover to cover to avoid NPC detection
+• The player will move from cover to cover to avoid NPC detection.

-• This implies that exposure to NPC line of sight acts like a window of opportunity moment.
+• This implies that exposure to an NPC’s line of sight acts like a “window of opportunity” moment.

 • The player waits for the NPC to look away before moving to the other cover spot.

-• Based on the turning patterns of the AI you can break down parameters that can affect how hard this scenario ca be.
+• Based on the turning patterns of the AI, you can break down parameters that can affect how hard this scenario can be.

 Examples of parameters: Traveling Distance and NPC Look Duration